georgiee/coding-for-kids/slides.md

 ^ A timeline, some layers and tools.

-^ And the stage where everything is being animated
+^ And of course the stage where everything is being animated

 ![fit](images/01-intro/flash4-stage.jpg )